SiddhanthNB/duo-orm/docs/guides/pydantic-integration.md

 ## Input rules and limits

 - Payloads can be **Pydantic models or dicts**.
 Anything that isn’t a mapped column is silently ignored (relationships/nested fields are skipped).
+- Pydantic defaults are now honored when creating from schemas, even if the input payload omits those fields.
 - Partial updates (`apply_schema`, `update_bulk` with schemas, `instance.update(schema)`) drop missing/`None` fields for Pydantic payloads (`exclude_unset` + `exclude_none`).
 When you pass a plain `dict`, any explicit `None` values are kept.
 - Pydantic validation runs before DuoORM writes.
 Serialization via `to_schema` raises a DuoORM `ValidationError` if the target schema lacks `from_attributes=True`.
 - No automatic nested writes yet; manage relationships manually (create/attach related rows yourself).